fbpx

 CAN KETAMINE HELP ME?

-Research over the last 5-10 years has shown that intravenous administration of ketamine in sub-anesthetic doses remarkably benefits 70% of people suffering from severe depression, with 25% achieving remission.
+Research over the last 10-15 years has shown that intravenous administration of ketamine in sub-anesthetic doses remarkably benefits 70% of people suffering from severe depression, with 25% achieving remission.
+Our internal data shows a 90% response rate in our patient population, in large part due to our thorough screening process and evaluation.
+This is based on up to date research and our years of experience in evaluating and treating patients with mental health disorders.
 While the benefits can truly be remarkable, they often occur in ways that differ from some patients’ expectations.
 That is, the changes produced by ketamine can be subtle, and while they occur quickly, they do not always manifest themselves immediately.
 This phenomenon stands in contrast to some patients’ expectations of a benevolent “thunderbolt” response from ketamine treatment.
 With this in mind, we will work closely with you to identify and evaluate the benefits of ketamine as a depression medication.

-Our internal data, collected over the course of performing over 10,000 ketamine infusions, demonstrates a 70% success rate among the patients we treat.
+Our internal data, collected over the course of performing over 16,000 ketamine infusions, demonstrates up to a 90% success rate among the patients we treat.
+Due to our thorough pre-treatment evaluation, we see higher response rates than average.

 WHAT DOES THE RESEARCH SHOW ABOUT KETAMINE BENEFITS?